djeada/Backend-Engineers-Guide/notes/04_databases/05_data_warehousing.md

    **Pros**: Flexible storage of all data types.
    **Cons**: Additional complexity to decide which data is curated and loaded into the warehouse.

-Below is an ASCII diagram of a typical architecture that loads data into a staging area before final processing in a consolidated warehouse:
+Below is a diagram of a typical architecture that loads data into a staging area before final processing in a consolidated warehouse:

 ```
                 +---------------+